21

 [181] Existence of a system for collecting and processing complaints received in the establishment - 5 points

-Through a chat message, SMS or e-mail, you ask the customer if everything is going well and give the customer the opportunity to report any dissatisfaction.
-Whether it is a few hours after check-in or in the middle of the stay, do not miss the opportunity to detect a problem that you can correct before the customer leaves
+Through a chat message, SMS or e-mail, you ask the guest if everything is going well and give the guest the opportunity to report any dissatisfaction.
+Whether it is a few hours after check-in or in the middle of the stay, do not miss the opportunity to detect a problem that you can correct before the guest leaves

-This mini satisfaction survey sent during your stay will ensure that everything is going well, but it does not prevent you from givinga more detailed opinion on the hotel's services after your departure.
+This mini satisfaction survey sent during the stay will ensure that everything is going well, but it does not prevent you from giving a more detailed opinion on the hotel's services after a guest's departure.

 Sources